 Medicare Supplement and Medicare Advantage

-Medicare Supplement (Medigap) plans – which supplement Original Medicare – do not require PA (with limited exceptions).
-Almost all Medicare Advantage (MA) plans do require PA.
+Medicare Supplement (Medigap) plans – which supplement Original Medicare – do not require Prior Authorization (with limited exceptions).
+Almost all Medicare Advantage (MA) plans do require Prior Authorization.

 With MA plans, claims or requests for prior authorization are sent to the private insurance company (United Healthcare, Humana, Aetna, Cigna, etc.).
 These MA carriers administer Medicare Parts A and B, so everything “goes through the carrier”.
 With a Medigap plan, claims go to Medicare and then to the Medigap carrier to pay what Medicare does not pay.
 They fill in the gaps, so to speak.